ankitverma123/interview/README.md

  - SIEVE_ALGORITHM

 > http://localhost:8080/primes/20?algorithm=CONCURRENT
 > Using this request parameters we can easily switch between the various implementation provided by the application.
+Using strategy design patterns system identifies which implementation needs to be invoked.
+This also leverage the EHCachev3 cache mechanism to store algorithm wise as a cache key.